-We all find ourselves having a creative block at least once in our lives.
-There are several tricks we can use to overcome it and this may be one you can enjoy, all while learning a new skill!
+We all find ourselves facing a creative block at least once in our lives.
+There are several tricks we can use to overcome it, and this may be one you can enjoy, all while learning a new skill!

-I ran a photography workshop for a global architecture and engineering and I set a challenge for my students, so I thought it was only fair I showed that I was willing to take it myself.0
+I ran a photography workshop for a global architecture and engineering firm, and there I set a challenge for my students.
+So, now, I thought it was only fair I showed that I was willing to take it myself.

-This photo challenge is very helpful to build awareness and become ready to photograph a scene when it presents to you.
+This photo challenge is very helpful in building awareness and becoming ready to photograph a scene when it presents to you.
 In Street Photography but also in many different genres.
 It also helps overcome a creative block and find new inspiration.

 The idea is to go out to one location, it could be anywhere, and take 3 completely different photos.